START WITH THE BASICS.

 Search engines do not see images.
 The name you attach to your image file is what Google, Bing and other search engines use to identify an image.

-If your image is titled, “screenshot1298378” Google and Bing will not be able to match it to a buyer searching for the art you produce.
+If your image is titled, “screenshot1298378”, neither Google nor Bing will match it to a buyer searching for the art you produce.

 Title your artwork, “Blue Moon-Darren_Demakis-painting-33×40” (artwork title, artist, type, size)

-Update your image titles by “editing” any image in your Dashboard.
-That will automatically pop open your media library where you can change the titles and re-save the image.
+Update your image titles by “editing” any of your “Products”.
+Doing so will automatically open your media library where you can change the titles and re-save the image.

 3 | MORE IMAGES PLEASE